jeantessier/book-reviews/rails_mysql/README.md

 creating, updating, or deleting objects in the system.
 You can perform _read_ operations anonymously, if you want.

+The database is seeded with two users.
+Their email addresses are `jean@jeantessier.com` and `simon@tolkien.com`.
+The password for either one is `abcd1234`.

 You will need to create a `User` and generate a JWT token for them.

-> For now, use the Rails console to create the `User`.
+> For now, you can use the Rails console if you need to create additional users.
 >
 > ```bash
 > $ bin/rails console